L400-RTI/Training-material/modules/01 - Introduction.md

 In Real-Time Intelligence, what you can’t observe, you can’t control—and what you can’t control, you can’t trust in production.

-Microsoft Fabric RTI enables sophisticated low-latency pipelines, but with that power comes the need for rigorous **monitoring** and **cost governance**.
+Microsoft Fabric Real-Time Intelligence enables sophisticated low-latency pipelines, but with that power comes the need for rigorous **monitoring** and **cost governance**.
 This course treats both as non-negotiable pillars of a production-grade design.

 #### Monitoring: Observability is Architecture

-Monitoring in RTI is not just about uptime - it’s about:
+Monitoring in Real-Time Intelligence is not just about uptime - it’s about:

 - Latency detection across ingestion, evaluation, and action layers
-- Event gaps (e.g., heartbeat failures, missing partitions)
+- Event gaps (e.g., heartbeat failures, missing paReal-Time Intelligencetions)
 - Trigger audits (what fired, when, with what payload)
 - Data quality diagnostics (nulls, schema errors, outliers)